lloyd-secretary/lloyd-site/README.md

 After inet is the ipaddress to connect to.
 You can verify the ssh is working by doing `ssh user@IP` or something like `ssh user@10.0.0.60`.

+To verify that this is working, do ssh user@IP and it should ask you for your password.
+To troubleshoot SSH, try doing `ssh -v ubuntu@IP` to see which private keys it's trying to use to authenticate.

+Then, go ahead and connect through VS code.

 ### Mac (multipass)

 In your multipass shell: